editorialvocab/editorialvocab.github.io/website_reference.md

 - [ ] Open a generated quiz page — click "Show Answer" on Q1, confirm it expands
 - [ ] Check `/docs/words/` redirects correctly (BD user → BCS, India user → UPSC)
 - [ ] Check `/docs/bcs-vocabulary/` and `/docs/upsc-vocabulary/` show entries
-- [ ] Verify `sitemap.xml` at root has today's new page URLs
+- [ ] Verify `docs/sitemap.xml` (not site root — see §11 robots.txt correction) has today's new page URLs
-- [ ] Google Search Console → Coverage — no "Excluded" pages for new URLs
+- [ ] Google Search Console → Indexing → Sitemaps — status should read "Success" with a real discovered-pages count, not "Couldn't fetch".
+If it shows a stale failure after a known-good fix, remove and re-add the sitemap entry to force a fresh read rather than waiting.
 - [ ] Near month-end (day≥28) or month-start (day≤5) — check `docs/words/MM-YYYY/{bn,hn}/` generated and linked from the Browse-by-Month strip
 - [ ] Confirm pipeline logs show `🧹 githack cache purge requested for 6/6 files` (not `0/6`)